-Why Do So Many Students Get Into Trouble With Student Loans?
+Why Students Get Into Trouble With Student Loans

 The great student loan debate is perhaps one of the most contentious in the country.
 While most students agree that borrowing money through student loans is the only way they can afford to pay for college, many find that it is quite an onerous burden to repay those loans upon graduation.
 While New York State is testing its unique solution of providing free tuition at its public two- and four-year colleges in exchange for academic progress and post-graduation residency, students in other states have to deal with the current borrowing situation as it stands.

 Solutions for Student Loan Mistakes

 Unless the Department of Education comes up with new student loan lending and repayment guidelines, here are some student loan mistakes that can get students and grads into trouble, and some recommendations for what you can do differently:

 Mistake: Assuming that you have to accept the student loan offer as outlined in your school’s financial aid package.